Medical Orders for Life-Sustaining Treatment - Professionals

 Guidelines for Long Term Feeding Tube Placement

 The Community-wide Clinical Guidelines on Percutaneous Endoscopic Gastrostomy (PEGs)/Tube Feeding were developed by the Percutaneous Endoscopic Gastrostomy PEGs Workgroup initially in 2004.
-The Guidelines were reviewed and revised by the PEGs Workgroup and approved by the Quality Collaborative in October 2010; next scheduled review is 2012.
+The Guidelines were reviewed and revised by the PEGs Workgroup and approved by the Quality Collaborative in 2013 with the next scheduled update in 2015.

 The choice to have a PEG placed in an individual is one that is heavily value laden.
 It is the clinician’s responsibility to present to the individual having difficulty swallowing or eating, (or the family or health care agent) in a straightforward, objective manner, all major outcomes which can reasonably be anticipated as a result of placement of a PEG.